Christmas Treasure Hunt For Kids

 I found some super cute pictures of reindeer and then set about putting together a cute treasure hunt.
 Of course, I added some extra printable bits and bobs because, basically, I can’t help it!

-The reindeer hunt turned out really well.
-The story is that Santa has lost his reindeer and the children have to help him find them all.
+This Reindeer hunt turned out really well.
+The story is that Santa has lost his reindeer, and the children have to help him find them all.
 The rhyming clues lead the children all over the house until they finally find Rudolf.
 The game is pretty easy to set up as I’ve done all the prep work for you.
 All you need to do is print out your clues and hide them.

 What’s Included in the Reindeer Hunt